 If you’ve done all that and are looking for the next step, try implementing the 10-Year Savings Strategy.

-One more thing: You can’t just scoff at this for being too easy and do nothing.
+One more thing: You can’t just scoff at this for being too easy and doing nothing.
 You have to consciously choose:

 - I’m going to do this within the week

 - I’m not going to do this because I’m going to do another strategy within the week

 - I’m not at this stage yet…I’m going to pick up your book (or another book, or just do it) and get there